AdobeDocs/analytics-platform.en/help/analysis-workspace/home.md

 ## Create a new project {#new-project}

 After completing the tutorial, you are ready to begin building your first project.
-On the [!UICONTROL Projects] tab, you can choose to start from
+On the [!UICONTROL Projects] tab, you can choose to start from any of the following:

 * [!UICONTROL Blank project] if you plan to share your analysis from the browser, or
 * [[!UICONTROL Blank mobile scorecard]](/help/mobile-app/curator.md), if you plan to share your analysis from the Customer Journey Analytics dashboards mobile app.
+* [[!UICONTROL Guided Analysis]](../guided-analysis/overview.md) for those who have purchased the Product Analytics add-on.
+Guided Analysis simplifies reporting to guide you to actionable insights.

 ## Build your analysis {#analysis}